As King Charles III is treated for cancer, here is the order of succession to the British throne - WTOP News

 7. Lilibet Mountbatten-Windsor, born to Harry and Meghan in June 2021.

-9. Princess Beatrice, elder daughter of Andrew and his former wife, Sarah Ferguson.
+9. Princess Beatrice, older daughter of Andrew and his former wife, Sarah Ferguson.

-10. Sienna Elizabeth, daughter of Beatrice and Edoardo Mapelli Mozzi, born in September 2021.
+10. Sienna Mapelli Mozzi, daughter of Beatrice and Edoardo Mapelli Mozzi, born in September 2021.

 11. Princess Eugenie, Andrew and Ferguson’s younger daughter.